Rupa830904/Project-Portfolio4-Studyalongcultureschool/README.md

 ``As a developer, I need to create the base.html page and structure so that other pages can reuse the layout``

-``As a developer, I need to create static resources so that images, css and javascript work on the website``

 ``As a developer, I need to set up the project so that it is ready for implementing the core features``

-**Favicon**

-A favicon was added the website to enable users to easily locate the website in the browser when multiple tabs are open.

-### Features Left To Implement
-- In a future release I would like to implement a page which displays a table map of the restaurant with information displayed on each table of upcoming bookings.
-This feature would allow staff to easily see if there are any upcoming bookings on the each table and plan accordingly.